ImSeanConroy/macro-keyboard/README.md

 This project is a work in progress, the following outlines the current features and planned improvements:

 ### Current Features
-- Compact Design: 2x4 layout for minimal desk space usage.
+- Compact Design: Space-saving 1x4 layout for minimal desk footprint.
-- Customizable Macros: Tailor key functions to your needs.
+- Customizable Macros: Assign any key functions to match your workflow.

 ### Upcoming Features
-- Layout Variations: Develop additional keyboard layouts (e.g., 1x4, 3x3, 3x4, and 4x2).
+- Layout Variations: Explore and support additional configurations (e.g., 1x4, 3x3, 3x4, 4x2).
-- Enhanced PCB: Improve printed circuit board design for better performance and reliability.
+- Enhanced PCB: Redesign the printed circuit board for improved performance and reliability.
-- Bluetooth Functionality: Implement and test wireless connectivity.
+- Bluetooth Functionality: Add and test wireless connectivity.
+- Custom PCB Design: Move away from prebuilt Seeed Studio development boards.
+(A previous attempt was made, but limited electronics knowledge made debugging and identifying issues difficult.)

 ## Contributing